Geocodio/docs/source/index.html.md

 </aside>

 <aside class="notice">
-To return data with Pennsylvania's new districts for 2018, you must use `cd116`.
-Note this field will not return legislator information.
+To return data with Pennsylvania's new districts for 2018, you must use <code>cd116</code>.
+Please note that this field will not return legislator information.
 </aside>

 ### Appending Congressional districts for ZIP codes